Queen's Park, Maryborough: Maryborough War Memorial

 Many of the First World War monuments have been updated to record local involvement in later conflicts, and some have fallen victim to unsympathetic re-location and repair.

 The Maryborough monument includes four statues and a winged figure of victory.
 Webb arranged for them to be imported from Italy through the Sydney firm, Anselm Odling and Company.
 Although they were commissioned for use in Queensland, they are very clearly Italian in character.
 This also occurred with other digger statues imported from Italy, however it is most obvious in this instance due to the number and types of figures.
 The memorial includes statues of a soldier, a sailor, an airman and Red Cross nurse.
 The latter, complete with rosary beads, is the most notably Italian in detail.
 Tablets commemorating the Second World War and subsequent wars were later added.

-Since the mid-1990s, the Maryborough City Council has undertaken much restorative work to Queen's Park, including reinstating the Cocos Palm Avenue (Queen palms), the rose trellis, maze gardens, the Melville Fountain and the Judges' Walk.
+Since the mid-1990s, the Maryborough City Council and from 2008 the Fraser Coast Regional Council, have undertaken much restorative work to Queen's Park, including reinstating the Cocos Palm Avenue (Queen palms), the rose trellis, maze gardens, the Melville Fountain and the Judges' Walk.
 The pathway in Queen's Park, leading from Bazaar Street to Wharf Street, is known as Judges' Walk, in recognition of the judicial processions which took place there.
 The judges alighted from their carriages in Bazaar Street and proceeded in their robes to the court house.
 They were preceded by an escort and were followed by court attendants.

-Duncan Chapman statue
+Duncan Chapman statue and Gallipoli to Armistice Memorial

 On 24 April 2015, as part of the commemoration of centenary of the Gallipoli landing during World War I. A life-sized, bronze statue of Lieutenant Duncan Chapman was unveiled at a dawn service.
 Chapman was the first man to step ashore at Gallipoli on 25 April 1915 and served with the 45th Battalion.
 He was born in Maryborough on 15 May 1888 and attended Maryborough Grammar School.
 He was killed in action on 6 August 1916 at Pozieres, Somme, France and was interred at Pozieres British Cemetery.
+The Duncan Chapman statue was the start of a larger memorial: the Gallipoli to Armistice Memorial.

+On 21 July 2018 the Gallipoli to Armistice Memorial was officially opened by Malcolm Turnbull, Annastacia Palaszczuk and George Seymour.
+The large memorial features a range of artwork, audio-visual displays, plantings and information panels about World War I.